Bobbu/faker_experiment/README.md

 *2023-05-31 Demo of Faker Experiment* https://youtu.be/r6-1GqaCpto

-The second takes you through generating varied and realistic appointment schedule just using some common sense techniques.
+The second takes you through generating varied and realistic appointment schedules just using some common sense techniques.

 *2023-06-02 Demo and walkthrough of generating appointments* https://youtu.be/6cdhGdlG3Dk